 Released from the Law

 1 Or do you not know, brothers (for I speak to men who know the law), that the law has dominion over a man for as long as he lives?
-2 For the woman that has a husband is bound by law to the husband while he lives, but if the husband dies, she is discharged from the law of the husband.
+2 For the woman that has a husband is bound by law to the husband while he lives, but if the husband dies, she is released from the law of the husband.
 3 So then if, while the husband lives, she is joined to another man, she would be called an adulteress.
-But if the husband dies, she is free from the law, so that she is no adulteress, though she is joined to another man.
+But if the husband dies, she is free from the law, so that she is not an adulteress, though she is joined to another man.

 4 Therefore, my brothers, you also were made dead to the law through the body of Christ, that you would be joined to another, to him who was raised from the dead, that we might produce fruit to God.
 5 For when we were in the flesh, the sinful passions worked in us, by the law, to bring out fruit to death.
-6 But now we have been discharged from the law, having died to that in which we were held, so that we serve in newness of the spirit, and not in oldness of the letter.
+6 But now we have been released from the law, having died to that in which we were held, so that we serve in newness of the spirit, and not in oldness of the letter.

 God’s Law is Holy

 7 What shall we say then?
 Is the law sin?
 May it never be!
 However, I would not have known sin, except through the law.
 For I would not have known coveting, unless the law had said, “You shall not covet.”
 8 But sin, finding occasion through the commandment, produced in me all kinds of coveting.
 For apart from the law, sin is dead.

 9 I was alive apart from the law once, but when the commandment came, sin revived, and I died.
 10 The commandment which was for life, this I found to be for death; 11 for sin, finding occasion through the commandment, deceived me, and through it killed me.
 12 Therefore the law indeed is holy, and the commandment holy, and righteous, and good.

 Hear, O Lord, My Righteous Plea